privacyguides/privacyguides.org/docs/dns.md

        sed -n '/^-*BEGIN/,/^-*END/p' > /tmp/pg_and_intermediate.cert
    ```

-3. The first certificate in `pg_and_intermediate.cert`, is actually the server certificate from step 1.
+3. The first certificate in `pg_and_intermediate.cert` is actually the server certificate from step 1.
 We can use `sed` again to delete until the first instance of END:
    ```
    sed -n '/^-*END CERTIFICATE-*$/!d;:a n;p;ba' \
        /tmp/pg_and_intermediate.cert > /tmp/intermediate_chain.cert